Skip to main content

 ArgumentDescription

-NET_NAMEName of the watt meter net to read (optional if default is set)
+NET_NAMEName of the watt meter net to read (optional if a default is set).
+Must appear before the subcommand.

 Usage

-If NET_NAME is omitted and no default is set, lists all available watt meter nets on the box.
+If NET_NAME is omitted and no default is set, lager watt lists all available watt meter nets on the box.

 Output